 Summer Material Handling Operations

-Summertime…if you follow song lyrics, you know that living is supposed to be easy, but if you work outside or in a bustling facility, it may not be the case.
-Summer brings elevated temperatures, humidity and vacations, all of which can affect worker performance in any facility, but those working on and around elevated platforms and loading docks can be greatly impacted.
+Summertime…if you follow song lyrics, you know that living is supposed to be easy, but if you work outside or in a bustling material handling facility, it may not be the case.
+Summer brings elevated temperatures, humidity and vacations, all of which can affect worker performance in any industrial facility, but those working on and around elevated platforms and loading docks can be greatly impacted.

 We all know summer feels more loose than other seasons - it’s likely that childhood summer break feeling that we have ingrained into our thoughts.
-However, that summer feeling should never be applied to safety, especially in industrial applications that feature elevated platforms.
+However, that summer feeling should never be applied to safety, especially in material handling applications that feature elevated platforms.
 Protecting workers at all times - even in the easy months of summer - is a mandate.